How to Dissolve an LLC in New York? | Step-By-Step Guide

-You can find the forms, filing fees, and mailing addresses on the official websites of the New York Departments.
+You can find the forms, filing fees, and mailing addresses on the official websites of the New York Department of State.

-How Much Does It Cost to Dissolve an LLC in NY?
+How Much Does It Cost to Close an LLC in New York?

-How Long Before Someone Can Take Your Business Name?
+How Long Before Someone Can Take Your New York LLC Name?

-How to Dissolve a Single-Member LLC in NY?
+How to Dissolve a Single-Member LLC in New York?

 How to Dissolve a Foreign LLC in New York?

-Because this document lacks a template, you must create it yourself.
-However, if your firm continues to operate in its home state, you must submit the Certificate of Surrender of Authority with the New York Department of State.
+To dissolve a foreign LLC in New York, you must submit the Certificate of Surrender of Authority to the New York Department of State.